 Early orthodontic treatment varies between patients, but may include removable or fixed appliances that can provide more room for crowded, erupting teeth; preserve space for unerupted teeth; create facial symmetry through manipulating jaw growth; reduce the possibility of tooth extraction; and reduce overall treatment time in braces.

-To find out if your child is a candidate for early interceptive treatment, contact us today to schedule a complimentary consultation.
+To find out if your child is a candidate for early interceptive treatment, contact us today to schedule a consultation.

 Please see below a few orthodontic problems that benefit from being addressed at a younger age.
 Many of these problems can only be diagnosed if an X-Ray can be reviewed.